February 12th 2021

-7 top sweet potato recipes from 4 top healthy foodies
+7 sweet potato recipe ideas from the healthy foodies

-Make your sweet potatoes pop with these delicious recipes ideal for either weeknight or weekend
+Make your sweet potatoes pop with these delicious and easy recipes from Calgary Avansino, Nina Parker and more top-notch foodies

 Rich in beta-carotene and vitamins A, C and B6, sweet potatoes are the super spuds on the shopping lists of many a healthy eating inspo.

 As versatile as they are widely available, they act as the perfect pantry essential for giving any meal a healthy but tasty boost.
 Whether baked or bashed, roasted or mashed (or even toasted and slathered with a dollop of avocado or nut butter), there’s a whole menu of ways to cook them.
 To help provide some cookbook inspiration, we asked four healthy foodies for their tried and tested sweet potato recipe picks to showcase how to get the most out of this most humble of wholefood heroes.

 1. Calgary Avansino’s Mexican baked sweet potato boats recipe